ai4ci/tidyabc/docs/reference/abc_adaptive.md

       Q\_{t,j}(\theta^{(i)}\_{t,j})\\ is the empirical proposal density
       (also assuming independence for density calculation, consistent with the marginal fitting).
-The correlation structure is handled only in the sampling process, not in the density evaluation, which is a common practical approximation.
+The correlation structure is handled in the sampling process, and optionally in the density evaluation.

 3.  **Normalization:** Weights \\w^{(i)}\_t\\ are normalized to sum to one.
 The algorithm includes a recovery mechanism: if the Effective